Daytona Beach, Florida: Healthcare

 Healthcare in Daytona Beach is dominated by Halifax Health (formerly known as Halifax Hospital).
-The Halifax Hospital Taxing District was established in 1927 by an Act of the Florida Legislature as a public hospital district.
-There are dozens of individual practitioners and Professional Associations (PA) in the Daytona Beach area.
+The Halifax Hospital Taxing District was established in 1927 by an act of the Florida Legislature as a public hospital district.
+Dozens of individual practitioners and professional associations are in the Daytona Beach area.

 Utilities

-Basic utilities in Daytona Beach (water and sewer) are provided by the City Government.
+Basic utilities in Daytona Beach (water and sewer) are provided by the city government.